 60 minute and the same is recorded at the server.
 Outdoor monitors provide relatively consistent dose rate data since environmental variations are mostly negligible.
-However, location like Valliyar river mouth manifest dynamic dose rate profile during Monsoon

-Figure 20.
-Observed radiation dose rate profile of HPU personnel on a monitoring day.
+However, location like Valliyar river mouth manifest dynamic dose rate profile during Monsoon date is transmitted to the server in every 15 - 20 second.
+This data is very useful for understanding the dose rate profile of the radiation worker during the monitoring period.
+Dose rate profile of different work group are shown in Figure 20 and 21.